XraySpectroscopy/XAS-Data-Interchange/README.md

    validate as XDI
  * The `doc/` folder contains the LaTeX source of the poster on XDI presented at the XAFS15 conference
- * The `magic` file can be appended to `/etc/magic` or otherwise used by the Unix file determination system:
+ * The `filemagic` folder contains tools for use by the Unix file determination system:

         ~> file -m magic data/co_metal_rt.xdi
 		data/co_metal_rt.xdi: XAS Data Interchange file -- XDI specification 1.0

+   It also defines an icon and a registry entry for XDI files on Windows.